Spouse of U.S. Citizen

 After Obtaining Permanent Residency:

-Citizenship: After three years of permanent residency, a noncitizen spouse may be eligible to become a naturalized U.S. Citizens.
+Yes, after three years of permanent residency, a noncitizen spouse is eligible to become a naturalized U.S. Citizen (if otherwise qualified).

 More Information: